 - Do you always have to wake them up?
 That depends on their birth weight and what your pediatrician recommends.
 In France, they don’t usually wake babies up whereas in America it’s a very common thing.
-If Oliver was born as a 9lbs baby…no I would’ve not woken him up but I probably would’ve not have to worry too much because babies wake up when they’re hungry.
+If Oliver was born as a 9lbs baby…no I would’ve not woken him up as long as I knew for a fact that he got his full feedings during the day.
 Although some babies who sleep a little further from the mom, especially if you’re breastfeeding, can be deep sleepers and at the beginning are not be able to get the energy to wake up even though they’re hungry.
 You will get to know your baby’s needs.

 Even though I checked all the possible discomfort or needs, he still wouldn’t sleep for more than 15 minutes at a time unless I held him.
 Maybe I wasn’t swaddling him correctly?
 I’m not sure but the one thing I’ve learned is that I tried everything that I was recommended to do and ended up having to tweak a few things here and there.
 It’s incredible how similar babies are and yet so different!
 As a new mom it was very stressful for me to grasp the idea that some things work for my baby and some don’t.